RyanDaDeng/laravel-google-recaptcha-v3/README.md

 1. Set inline as true
 2. Do Styling/CSS on its div element

-##### Score Comparision

-Note: For score comparision, all actions should be registered in googlerecaptchav3 config file under 'setting' section.

-You can also customise your own template under googlerecaptchav3 folder.

 #### Validation Class (Only support Laravel >= 5.5)